Roberts-sw/PIC32MX470-Curiosity/README.md

 # PIC32MX470-Curiosity
-Using the MIPS-M4K CORE timer to create micros() and micros() functionality.
+Using the MIPS-M4K CORE timer to create micros() and millis() functionality.
 This way all other timers are still free for the application.